 QC10.
 Do you use step-up factors for all groups?

 [] YES

 [] NO

 If No, explain the criteria you use to determine when step-up factors are applicable.

 QC11.
-If you use enrollment-mix or other demographic assumptions at any point in the development of the 2000 Federal group rates, (including development of step-up factors), what are they?
+If you use enrollment-mix or other demographic assumptions at any point in the development of the 2001 Federal group rates, (including development of step-up factors), what are they?

 % Self Contracts

 % Family Contracts

 Family Size

 Other:

 QC12.
-Are the demographic assumptions in QC11 the same as they were in the 2000 rate proposal?
+Are the demographic assumptions in QC11 the same as they were in the 2001 rate proposal?

 [] YES

 [] NO

 [] NA

-If No, or NA, did the carrier revise its community-wide demographics after the 2000 rate proposal was made (and used the revised demographics for its SSSGs?)
+If No, or NA, did the carrier revise its community-wide demographics after the 2001 rate proposal was made (and used the revised demographics for its SSSGs?)

 [] YES

 [] NO

 If No, explain.

 QC13.
 If either of your SSSGs has an industry factor less than 1.00, did you apply the lowest factor less than 1.00 to the Federal group rates?

 [] YES

 [] NO

 If No, explain.

 QC14.
-If both SSSGs have industry fact cors greater than 1.0 00, did you appl ly an indust ry facto r of 1.00 to the Federal group rates?
+If both SSSGs have i industry fact cors greate r thai n 1.0 00, d iid you app ly an indust ry factor of 1.00 to th e Fede eral grou ıр rates?